Travel to Bangkok, Thailand

 Hishey will transfer you to the airport for your group flight from Paro back to Bangkok.
 Overnight in Bangkok or connect with a late-night flight homeward.

-Travel to Bhutan and explore beautiful forests in this most scenic and nature-rich region.
+Travel through beautiful forests in this most scenic and nature-rich region of Bhutan.

 |Type||Cost Per Person|